 "Well…so much for Red Army’s glory," Grif remarked, crossing his arms but looking somewhat more relaxed now that the short bout had come to its apparent conclusion.

 "What are you yammerin’ about, Grif?
 Simmons here did great!"
-Sarge exclaimed as he booted the lanky chupadore a few times in the arm while Grace continued cursing loudly in his struggle to extricate himself.
+Sarge exclaimed as he booted the unconscious chupadore a few times in the arm while Grace continued cursing loudly in his struggle to extricate himself.
 "He went up against impossible odds and went out swingin’!
 It’s the goldarn best thing a proud Red can hope for!
 He even managed to take out his enemy in the end!"

 "Impossible odds?"
 Grif scoffed.
 "That thing’s not even five feet tall, I wouldn’t say impossible odds."

-The pink-armored chupadore stepped forward anxiously, tapping his fingers together while looking down at Simmons.
+Donut stepped forward anxiously, tapping his fingers together while looking down at Simmons.
 "Sarge, oh gosh, Simmons isn’t really…dead is he?
 He never got a chance to respond to my tea party invite…which I know he was really excited about!"

 "This lunkhead ain’t dead," Graceful grumbled as he stood up, brushing idly at his battered trousers and then glancing at Sarge.
-The grey-maned chupadore tightened his grip around the shotgun but left his off-hand hang free as he met the pony’s cool gaze.
+The chupadore tightened his grip around the shotgun but left his off-hand hang free as he met the pony’s cool gaze.
 "Now, let my goddamn demon out."
 Graceful Melody squared his jaw while clenching a fist slowly at his side.
 "Unless you wanna go a couple rounds, too, gramps…"

 Lone laughed despite himself, rubbing the back of his head awkwardly and looking over his shoulder at Mahihko before clearing his throat loudly.
 "We uh…don’t really have a leader.
 That…other short guy will punch me if I try to claim otherwise.
-And well…" He shrugged slightly.
-"We also aren’t actually…you know, WITH the two horse-guys and their demon.
+And well."
+He shrugged slightly.
+"We also aren’t actually, you know, WITH the two horse-guys and their demon.
 Oh and speaking of which, can we…get him out now?"
-He leaned forward somewhat, continuing in a loud whisper: "I really don’t like to antagonize Graceful, from what I’ve seen of him in the short time we’ve known each other, it’s…best to avoid his bad side."
+He leaned forward somewhat, continuing in a loud whisper: "I really don’t like to antagonize Graceful.
+From what I’ve seen of him in the short time we’ve known each other., it's best to avoid his bad side."

 Sarge barked out his own laugh even as the aforementioned pony’s voice drifted out from his cell behind them, accompanied with the telltale sound of a clip being inserted into a gun.
 "I heard that, you grave-robbing asshole…"

 "Listen, son, I ain’t about to be intimidated by no one, especially no hard-edged gunslinger who tried puttin’ holes in my men," the sergeant warned.
-His eyes narrowed somewhat when Graceful emerged from the cell, watching suspiciously as the pale equine slowly holstered the large handgun once more into his coat holster.
+His eyes narrowed somewhat when Graceful emerged from the cell, watching suspiciously as the pony slowly holstered the large handgun once more into his coat holster.
 "But…you aliens ain’t tried to kill us again, and I got me a lazy orange blob your dragon can eat if it gets hungry…" He turned toward Amdusias’s cell and poked a claw into the control panel.

 "My gods, how long will I have to endure this mislabeling?" the demon complained as the blue energy field fizzled out of existence.
 He didn’t rise up from the cot, however, fidgeting a bit and glowering at the curious faces all staring in at him through the metal bars.
 "Have you no shame?" he spat out bitterly before groaning and gesturing impatiently at the unimpressed pony leaning against the corner of the concrete wall dividing the two cells.
 "Graceful Melody, come hither.
 I require…assistance."

-The slender equine rolled his eyes with a loud sigh, elbowing past Lone and Sarge to stomp into the dark cell.
+Graceful rolled his eyes with a loud sigh, elbowing past Lone and Sarge to stomp into the dark cell.
 He fixed the demon with a scowl while searching his pockets for any remaining smokes.
 "The hell is wrong with you now?" he muttered before jamming a bent cigarette into his muzzle and flicking the dented lighter a few times to produce a small flame.